What is frostbite?

 At first, it's not painful, but as frostbite develops:

-- your skin colour changes to white, red, grey, blue or purple
+- the skin colour changes to mottled or white

 - your skin becomes waxy or hard

 With severe frostbite, tissue below the skin becomes frozen.
-Your joints and muscles may stop working.
+The joints and muscles may stop working.
 If untreated, the frozen skin and the tissue beneath it turns black and dies.

 If you don't get warm, you could develop hypothermia.